 But the voices speak in the subtle words of the veldt.
 Nowadays people go on tracking courses or such for a few weeks or longer and become “Field Guides,” believing themselves to understand the language.
 But I know that to even be aware of the whispers of the veldt takes lifetimes of learning, handed down over generations; I am still busy with but my first lifetime, of which far too little has been spent learning about the bush.

-To properly hear the voices though, it is often best to find a quiet local medium – someone that you can communicate with and has that quietly confident instinct for the language of the bush; and the inclination to teach me about it.
-Also, someone that can withhold me from offending the spirits there, or overstepping the local do’s and don’ts, or not pay the right respects; also, know when it wouldn’t really matter – someone that knows the bush and the local customs, personalities and language.
+It is mostly best to find a local medium – someone with whom I can communicate and who has that quietly confident instinct for the language of the bush; and the inclination to teach.
+Also, someone that can withhold me from offending the neighbourhood spirits, or overstepping the unwritten local do’s and don’ts, or not pay the right respects, and knows when it wouldn’t really matter – someone that knows the bush and the local ways, customs, personalities and language.

 This profile is usually only encountered in the rare forty-something that has lived in the wilderness all his life.
 Finding him is a challenge.
 The right characters live either inside the wilderness, where one would meet them by sheer chance only, or else close to its edge, in little villages, or in isolated clusters of a few huts.
 It could take time – days, even, of asking around, chatting, persuading to find the right one.